 The next question was what did I need for pain?
-I opted for 1 gram of IV acetaminophen; it worked like a charm and left my head clear so I could sort out the other issues, like notifying my client that I wouldn’t be at their meeting in Tucson the next morning and figuring out the best way to get home without having my husband schlepp an hour to retrieve me.
+I opted for 1 gram of IV acetaminophen.
+It worked like a charm and left my head clear so I could sort out the other issues.
+One of the most urgent was notifying my client that I would not be at their meeting in Tucson the next morning.
+I also had to figure out the best way to get home without having my husband schlepp an hour to retrieve me.

 An obviously important issue to address: What’s the treatment?
 You can’t put a shoulder in a cast.
 I was given a sling and a follow-up appointment in Orthopedics for a week hence.
 I opted for NSAIDs for pain because I don’t like the nausea and foggy head that accompany opioids.
 It turns out that was all I needed.

-I took a Lyft home, whining to the driver about how I was missing a great meeting in Tucson and, even more important, how I was going to miss the upcoming family trip rafting the Middle Fork of the Salmon that I had been looking forward to for months.
+I took a Lyft home, whining to the driver about how I was missing a great meeting in Tucson.
+Even more important, I complained, I was going to miss the upcoming family trip rafting the Middle Fork of the Salmon that I had been looking forward to for months.

 So, I made an appointment with the shoulder specialist at my Kaiser medical center to review the literature—yes, you can do that.
-He described several studies—one from the UK that I had already read—that found that outcomes were the same for people treated with surgery and those treated with a sling, even if there was displacement of the greater tuberosity like I had.
+He described several studies—one from the UK that I had already read—that found that outcomes were the same for people treated with surgery and those treated with a sling.
+This was the case even if there was displacement of the greater tuberosity like I had.
 Further, he pointed out, the top of my humeral head had a good shape and there was plenty of room between it and the acromion so impingement syndrome was unlikely.

 I was lucky.
 Even before I started PT, my shoulder range of motion started to improve.
 With PT, I am about 80% of the way to normal shoulder function (Hooray!).